The Canadian Conspiracy: Cast

-There are also a dozen brief man-on-the-street interviews conducted in Canada and the US.
+There are also a dozen brief man-on-the-street interviews conducted in Canada and the United States.

 Production

 The film was produced by Bill House and Barbara Tranter of Toronto-based Shtick Productions, for the Canadian Broadcasting Corporation with financial assistance from Telefilm Canada.
 It was made under the working title The Big Shtick: A Canadian Conspiracy.

 The film was directed by Robert Boyd and co-written by Boyd, Mark Achbar and Mike Short.
 Original music was composed and recorded by Marc Jordan and John Capek.
 It was edited by Dave Goard with a running time of 90 minutes.

 The celebrities who feature in the mockumentary's interviews were each paid an honorarium of US$500.
 Archival film clips were provided by the CBC, the Public Archives of Canada, the National Film Board of Canada (NFB), Bellevue Pathé Quebec, and various film and television production companies.

 Themes and analysis

 Cultural researcher Jody Berland writes that the film shows its creators' amusement and frustration at their invisible outsider status in the United States.
 In the film, the United States is cast as a xenophobic imperial culture which fails to appreciate the differences of others, seeing less powerful nations as "either dangerous enemies [or] less successful versions of themselves."
 The Canadians who can pass seamlessly as Americans are presented through a sensational, paranoid filter as dangerous to American culture and politics.
 This ironic and satirical take is understood by domestic audiences who know that Canada has an insignificant influence upon the American cultural monolith.
 The satire is also taken to be a fantasy of reverse colonization through the Canadian "star system in exile".

 Stereotypes of Canada and Canadians are heavily played upon for humour, particularly the stereotype of Canadians as good and kind neighbours which is satirized in the film's sinister plot.
 Another frequently referenced stereotype is the climate of Canada.
 Early in the film, the saying "Canada has only two seasons: winter and July" is established as an offensive joke, but is reinforced as a "true" statement when a camera crew ventures outside in Canada during the "brief summer thaw in July", through a sequence describing the difficulty constructing on permafrost, and through archival film clips which juxtapose mild weather in US cities with Toronto during a blizzard and which portray Canadians crossing the US border on showshoes and sledding and ice-fishing during May.

 Colin Tait re-examined The Canadian Conspiracy in 2010 in the context of multinational labour currents in media studies journal Flow.
-He noted that American TV shows generally have a Canadian in their principal casts, representing a "brain drain" of top talent from Canada, though this has become balanced somewhat by an increasing number of US shows which moved production to the "Hollywood North" of Canada.
+He noted that American TV shows generally have a Canadian in their principal casts, representing a "brain drain" of top talent from Canada, though this has become balanced somewhat by an increasing number of American shows which moved production to the "Hollywood North" of Canada.
 Of these, Tait found Conspiracys theme adapted in Vancouver-shot Battlestar Galactica, in which human-like robots infiltrate and dominate a human population – with Canadians actors playing six of the nine robot models.